Earth Defense Base Delta - Flight Deck - March 3, 1982 07:16

 Before heading to the hatch, he did his routine once-around.
 X-4 was an Apollo-class Rocket-ship.
-The latest design.
-Nearly 30 feet at her widest and 150 feet tall from her powerful engines to the sharp tip of her nose.
+The latest design and among the largest ships ever rockets.
+Nearly 50 feet at her widest and close to 200 feet tall from her powerful engines to the sharp tip of her nose.
 Morris did a quick walk around the outside visually checking out the silvery skin alert for defects.

 In 10 nearly identical launch tubes, 10 nearly identical rockets were being looked over by their captains.
 Whether or not their ship was going up today, each captain wanted to make sure they were ready for the call.
 The thousands of men and women of Earth Defense Base Delta had their work focused on making sure these 10 rockets were ready to respond when needed.

 He looked over the edge.
-70 feet below him three fat fins held the engines off the floor and held the rocket’s primary weapons.
-Looking up he could just make out the seams of the plates that covered the portholes.
-These could be retracted to let the crew look out during longer flights, but usually remained closed for alert calls like this.
+70 feet below him three fat fins held the engines off the floor.
+Looking up he could just make out the seams of the plates that covered the portholes - these could be retracted to let the crew look out during longer flights, but usually remained closed for alert calls like this.

 Morris whistled.
 “Wow.
 Major Williams can really motivate people when he needs to.”
 The deck chief nodded knowingly.
 “Is the new guy anyone you know?”

 “Well, so long as he can keep the radio working today we can worry about training him up later.”
-Morris gave the deck chief a quick salute which was returned and then turned to his ship.
+Morris gave the chief a quick salute and turned to his ship.

-He stepped through the hatch and the chief closed it behind him.
-He dogged the hatch and latched the override closed.
+He stepped through the hatch and Taft followed him, closing the hatch.
 A pound on the hard metal wall was answered when the deck chief checked the seal and pounded the response.
 He then did the same for the inner door of the airlock, securing it and preparing it for launch.

 He punched the ship’s comm button.
 “Alright crew.
 The boss is here.
 I’m heading up to the bridge now.
 We launch in 1 minute.”
 A chorus of “Aye ayes!” answered from up and down the central ladder-way.

 He made his way up two decks to the bridge.
-Arrayed around the central access were three stations.
+Arrayed around the central access were the bridge stations humming with activity.
 He sat down in the captain’s chair and started his launch checklist.